 Even if you aren't terribly handy, a boat renovation is a great do-it-yourself project that will allow you to do what you can, and take the rest into the repair shop for the mechanical/electric parts.
 Pontoon boat forums are full of before/afters of some horrible boats turning into real beauties.

-With little kids, I feel like a pontoon boat is much safer because there are fewer “don’t go there” areas on the boat.
-They’re fenced in with high side rails so they’re less likely to fall out of the boat.
-(Still, you need proper PFDs.)
+With little kids, I feel like a pontoon boat is much safer because there are fewer don't go there areas on the boat.
+They're fenced in with high side rails so they're less likely to fall out of the boat (you still need proper PFDs).

-If you are new to boating, this may seem like a minor benefit, but if you’ve been boating for any amount of time you know how nice it is to have ample storage on the boat.
+If you'renew to boating, this may seem like a minor benefit, but if you've been boating for any amount of time you know how nice it is to have ample storage on the boat.

-On my boat we can chuck the ice chest under the captain’s console, another ice chest on the starboard aft end of the boat by the fishing chair, and still have room for phones, wallets, extra life vests, changes of clothes, snacks, a small barbecue, and all kinds of other gear under the seats.
+It's really nice.
+On my boat we can chuck the ice chest under the captain's console and another on the starboard aft end of the boat by the fishing chair and still have room for phones, wallets, extra life vests, changes of clothes, snacks, a small barbecue and all kinds of other gear under the seats.